Paul-IkaSpark/Gemini_book_text/README.md

 Need to install:
 pip install google-generativeai pydub

-The script working as a part
+The script working as a part:

 Processing dialogue between Mikhail and Evgeniy

 Generating part 1...